ElloP/HELP-ME-THIS-IS-NOT-A-JOKE-THEY-HAVE-KIDNAPPED-ME/Documentation/RAD/README.txt

-Final Use Cases Status.pdf has added statuses to each use case if we managed to implement them or not
+StatusUseCases has the status of every use cases if they were implemented CompletedUseCases only has the completed ones